kpetersen/kpetersen.github.io/words/_posts/2011-12-7-childhood-dream.markdown

 Katie and Tommy falling in love and getting married...

 Anyway, fast-forward to fall of 2011.
 I've made it through twenty-six years and still LOVE Rick Trevino, Reba McEntire, Garth Brooks and Tricia Yearwood.
-As the departure date for our Las Vegas weekend grew closer, we began discussing show options with Scott's folks and aunt and uncle, our traveling companions.
+As the departure date for our December Las Vegas weekend grew closer, we began discussing show options with Scott's folks and aunt and uncle, our traveling companions.
 You cannot imagine my delight when Scott's mom casually asked, "Hey... would you be interested in seeing Garth Brooks?
 I think that would be fun."
 WOULD I????
-I couldn't believe my ears!
-(I thought about typing, "I nearly wet myself out of sheer excitement at the prospect of seeing Garth," but I thought that would be uncool, true as it may be.)
-I acted all casual-liked, responding with something nonchalant like, "Oh, sure.
+I couldn't believe my ears! <del>I nearly peed myself out of sheer excitement at the prospect of seeing Garth Brooks in concert.</del> I acted all casual-liked, responding with something nonchalant like, "Oh, sure.
 That would be great.
 Does anyone else want to see him?"
 Apparently everyone else _did_ want to see him, and before I knew it, our tickets were purchased and I was on my way to Vegas to see GARTH BROOKS -- LIVE IN CONCERT AT THE WYNN!